 Garrison resident Noel Kropf also expressed fears for the aquifer.
 “It would be some sort of travesty” if a conservation subdivision produced more sprawl and conserved less land than a traditional one, he said.

-The Planning Board workshop begins on March 15 at 7 p.m. at the Old VFW Hall, 34 Kemble Ave., in Cold Spring.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The Planning Board workshop begins on March 15 at 7 p.m. at the Old VFW Hall, 34 Kemble Ave., in Cold Spring.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.